The GovCon Bulletin™

 New SBA Rules On Joint Ventures and Mentor-Protégé Programs

 Well the snow is almost all gone, at least in the Washington DC area, and Spring is nearly here.
 After its own hibernation, The Government Procurement Bulletin™ is back to give timely updates on changes in the government procurement legal landscape.
-In this edition, we review recent proposed changes to the SBA's regulations on joint ventures and mentor-protégé programs, topics we focused on in the Firm's primer Using Joint Ventures To Capture Federal Government Contracting Opportunities, Second Edition The changes, which include establishing a new SBA mentor-protégé program, are designed to expand government contracting opportunities for small businesses.
+In this edition, we review recent proposed changes to the SBA's regulations on joint ventures and mentor-protégé programs, topics we focused on in the Firm's primer Using Joint Ventures To Capture Federal Government Contracting Opportunities (January 2012).
+The changes, which include establishing a new SBA mentor-protégé program, are designed to expand government contracting opportunities for small businesses.

 Speaking of Spring, to usher in the season, the Firm will be a sponsor of the Government Contractors Spring Soiree, hosted by our good friends at Jennifer Schaus & Associates.
 Registration information can be found here.
 So if you are in or near DC on March 23, come join us at the Kennedy Center!

 Mark A. Amadeo

 In February 2015, the SBA proposed a rule that will make several significant changes to its small business programs.
 In this edition, we are going to focus on the proposed rule changes that apply to joint ventures and to mentor-protégé programs, two issues we discussed in Using Joint Ventures To Capture Federal Government Contracting Opportunities (January 2012), which addressed the advantages of using joint ventures in federal government contracting.
 We will update our primer after any rule changes become final.